Mount Hood

-Mount Hood is a potentially active stratovolcano in the Cascade Volcanic Arc.
-It was formed by a subduction zone on the Pacific coast and rests in the Pacific Northwest region of the United States.
-It is located about 50 mi east-southeast of Portland, on the border between Clackamas and Hood River counties.
-In addition to being Oregon's highest mountain, it is one of the loftiest mountains in the nation based on its prominence, and it offers the only year-round lift-served skiing in North America.
+Mount Hood, also known as Wy'east, is an active stratovolcano in the Cascade Range and is a member of the Cascade Volcanic Arc.
+It was formed by a subduction zone on the Pacific Coast and rests in the Pacific Northwest region of the United States.
+It is located about 50 mi east-east-southeast of Portland, on the border between Clackamas and Hood River counties, and forms part of the Mount Hood National Forest.
+Much of the mountain outside the ski areas is part of the Mount Hood Wilderness.
+With a summit elevation of 11,249 ft, it is the highest mountain in the U.S. state of Oregon and is the fourth highest in the Cascade Range.
+Ski areas on the mountain include Timberline Lodge ski area which offers the only year-round lift-served skiing in North America, Mount Hood Meadows, Mount Hood Skibowl, Summit Ski Area, and Cooper Spur ski area.
+Mt.
+Hood attracts an estimated 10,000 climbers a year.